ruggeri/tech-notes/algos/art-of-multiprocessor.md

 unless `pred` really _was_ deleted.
 In fact, I think they _do_ do this, and call the class `LazyList`.

+## Queues and Stacks

+p223-p241 and p245-p255

+They have a few chapters on queues and stacks.
+Maybe I didn't take notes because I cover this in my `lock-free-algos.md` document?

 ## Hash Maps

+p299-p327

+**Hash Maps With Locks**

+They implement a version with a coarse, whole-map lock.
+You take a lock on the entire hash set in order to add or query it.

+They show a finer-grained version where they _stripe_ the locks.
+Each lock only manages a fraction of the table.
+However, resize still requires taking _all_ the locks: it is a stop-the-world operation.

+They next show a version where the number of locks are allowed to grow on resize.
+Basically, someone is going to do a CAS to claim the job of resizing the hash map.
+When they do, they are going to stop everyone accessing it.
+They will wait for everyone using locks currently to finish.
+Then they will resize the buckets, rehash everything, and allocate new locks.

+Users of the hash map will be careful to check if another thread has claimed resizing of the lock array.
+They'll then claim the bucket lock they need.
+They then check two things: (1) that the locks array has not been concurrently reallocated (else we've locked access to a bucket that is no longer in use), and (2) that a resize operation is not underway.

+I believe the second CAS operation in `acquire` is necessary to create a "happens-before" relationship so that checking that the locks array did not get reassigned will actually see concurrent modification.

+It feels like we might be able to eliminate the check for (2) if we set the resized locks array at the beginning of the resize (immediately after using CAS to claim the resize).
+Maybe that really would work, but we'd need another CAS on the atomic reference to make sure other threads _see_ that we set the locks array.
+That's slower.
+And ultimately, it's probably cleaner to handle the two cases of (1) a resize completed or (2) a resize is in progress, rather than "smush" both those situations into one variable.

+`acquire` checks whether _it_ is the thread that has claimed the flag.
+This is possibly unnecessary, but allows re-entrancy from code that has claimed the flag, and is probably just safer.

+Clearly, even this simple code is still fairly subtle!

+**Lock Free Hash Sets**

+**TODO**: start review from p309

 Talks about coarse and fine-grained locks on buckets.
 Talks about split-ordered list.